7 Rules of Investing

 2. This Time is Never Different

-Montier argues that overvalued assets will never perform well, despite rationalizations investors make concerning a “new era” that justifies higher valuations.
+What Montier is trying to say here is that overvalued assets will never perform well, despite rationalizations investors make concerning a “new era” that justifies higher valuations.

 New eras were declared in the prosperous 1920s right before the Great Depression, in the “synergy” conglomerate craze of the late 1960s right before the stagflation of early 1970s, in the Keiretsu-hyped economic miracle of Japan of the late 1980s right before that country’s 20-year bear market, in the U.S. Internet bubble of the late 1990s right before the 2000-2002 stock market crash, and in the derivatives-fueled housing bubble of 2005-2007 right before the 2008 financial meltdown.